The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 ### Spawns

 Each robot starts at the player's spawn point.

+Each player starts with 200$ and 1 basic robot.

+When your last robot is destoryed, you respawn with your start resources (200$ and 1 basic robot).

 A spawn is similair to a spacestation but with the following additions:

-- It's a safe zone
+- It's a safe zone meaning no robot of a different faction can enter the spawn
-- It can only be entered by the robots which spawned in it
+- It can only be entered by the robots which belong to the team that spawned there
 - Energy regeneration is twice as fast